Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/api/CLI_REFERENCE.md

 - `--target-ranking-config`: Path to target ranking config YAML [LEGACY]
 - `--multi-model-config`: Path to feature selection config YAML [LEGACY]

+**Note**: The training system uses modular components internally (`TRAINING/training_strategies/`, `TRAINING/ranking/predictability/`) but all CLI commands and imports remain backward compatible.
+The original files are thin wrappers that re-export from the modular structure.

 **Examples:**

 ```bash